Mylab6/PiTheremin/README.md

 Use sudo startScript.sh to start it up, you can manually trigger this or set it as a start script

+You need an OLED and a Lidar sensor to get this working, when I have time I may upload a schematic.

 PS: To get this to work you ether want to turn your Pi into a USB midi device or use my other project to transmit Midi over bluetooth.

 https://github.com/Mylab6/PiBluetoothMidSetup